dmitrycello/yaglpp/docs/USAGE.md

 ![09-config-file-2](09-config-file-2.png)

-The configuration file contains the YAGL++ main switches used only for its project.
-Define the **`YAGLPP_CONFIG`** symbol before including the main library file.
+The configuration file contains the YAGL++ main switches used only for the local project.
+Define the **`YAGLPP_CONFIG`** symbol before including the main library file, this will override the default main swithces.
 Since the project has only one source file inluding the YAGL++, it make sense to define the **`YAGLPP_IMPLEMENTATION`** symbol here as well.
 Default main switches could be copied from [glpp.h](../include/glpp.h) file, between _MAIN SWITCHES BEGIN_ and _MAIN SWITCHES END_ labels.
 Finally, include the main library file.
-The entire content of the configuration file could be copied here:
+The entire content of the configuration file should look as follows:
 ```
 // config.h
 #define YAGLPP_CONFIG // Custom project config override